elf-oskari/NOSE/README.md

 5. Modify fields.csv
 6. node build.js template.sld fields.csv > new.sld

+If you want to store an SLD template in a PostgreSQL database after creating it:

+1. Modify db.json
+2. node store.js template.sld fields.csv

 ## Versioning

 SLD-Editor uses Semantic Versioning and follows the guidelines as much as possible.